AdobeDocs/experience-manager-assets-essentials.en/help/deploy-administer.md

 ### Create Assets Essentials application administrator {#create-assets-essentials-administrator}

-An Admin Console administrator must add a user, and not a user group, to the Assets Essentials administrator product profile.
+An Admin Console administrator must add the Assets Essentials administrator product profile to a user and not to a user group.
 The Assets Essentials application administrator can then manage tasks such as creating a folder structure, uploading assets, setting up permissions, setting up metadata forms, and creating public collections.
 For information on how to assign a user to an Assets Essentials application administrator profile, see [add users to product profiles](#add-users-to-product-profiles).

 ### Add user groups {#add-user-groups}